Fox682/Projects/MS-SQL Home Lab.md

 - **Authentication type** is SQL Login
 - **Password** is the password you used above (Database007! in this example)

 Everything else should be default and it will give you access to the Database.

+## **Using Microsoft SQL Server Management Studio**

+The Docker image is fully compatible with MSSMS.
+To connect to the sever from Windows use the same IP address.
+- **Server Name:** Use the same IP address, the software will default to port 1433 if it is not specified.
+- **Authentication:** Use the same info as above.